woowenjun99/tp/docs/team/arif-khalid.md

 * Justification: The core functionality of the program relies on these classes to manage user's expense.
 * Highlights:
-    * Use of OOP and encapsulation in `AccountList` class following best software development practices
     * Implementation required an analysis of design alternatives to determine what is the best way to implement these classes keeping in mind all the future functionality intended.
     * Future commands relied on these classes, therefore changes to it would be harder to perform in the future.